Thief II: Final months

 By October 1999, the team had cut the game's multiplayer feature.
 Pearsall explained that Looking Glass did not "have the resources to do a new kind of multiplayer and ship a finely tuned single-player game".
 Plans were announced in January 2000 to release a multiplayer-only Thief game shortly after the completion of Thief II.
 As Thief II's development continued, Looking Glass experienced extreme financial troubles.
 The company's Marc LeBlanc later said that "Eidos was writing a check every week to cover our burn rate" during the last months of the project.
 The game's final cost was roughly $2.5 million.
 According to company head Paul Neurath, Eidos informed Looking Glass that "it was not an option" for Thief II to miss its release date, and that there would be "dire consequences if [we] missed by even a day".
 An anonymous Looking Glass staffer later told Salon.com that Eidos "told us basically to ship [Thief II] by their fiscal quarter or die".

 By January, Pearsall confirmed that the game had reached beta, and that most of the team's energy was being spent "tuning, polishing, and fixing bugs".
 He noted in early February that Thief II had been produced almost entirely on schedule.
 The company slipped behind near the end of the project and entered crunch time to make up the loss.
 On February 24, Thief II producer Michael McHale announced that the game had reached "feature freeze", and that the team was in "super crunch mode".
 Numerous game testers from Eidos joined the project.
 However, McHale said that the team was energized and that "spirits [were] high".
 Certain employees slept in the office and avoided bathing so that the game could reach its March deadline.
 LeBlanc later stated his belief that the game was rushed, and that its quality suffered as a result.
-Nevertheless, the team met their goal, and the game was released on March 23, 2000.
+Nevertheless, the team met their goal, and the game was released on March 23, 2000 in North America, and on March 31, 2000 in Europe.
 Eidos expedited the company's payment for completing the game.